steveyttt/go/README.md

 This is a func which returns a func

 ### **unfurling & variadic functions / parameters**
-Variadic parameters are functions which take many parameters.
-Unfurling and furling is the process of converting a slice of ints into individual ints.
+Variadic functions are functions which take many parameters.
+Unfurling and furling is the process of converting a slice of values into individual values which can be ranged over.
 These are used with variadic functions which are functions that can take an unlimited number of values.
 ```
     xi := []int{2, 3, 4, 5, 6, 7, 8, 9}
     sum(xi...) //unfurl the slice before using (apply the numbers and not the slice)